victorblino/HologramLib-FixHologramLocation/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Checklist**
-- [ ] I am using the latest version of the HologramAPI.
+- [ ] I am using the latest version of the HologramAPI and packetevents.
-- [ ] I have verified compatibility with the specified dependencies (`packetevents` and `ItemsAdder` if applicable).
-- [ ] I have followed the installation instructions outlined in the README.
+- [ ] I have followed the [installation instructions](https://github.com/max1mde/HologramLib/wiki/1.-Installation) outlined in the WIKI.
 - [ ] The issue is not a duplicate (searched existing issues).

 **To Reproduce**